 How many words are in a 5-minute presentation?

-A person speaks on average 120 to 160 words a minute, which means the average five-minute presentation will be anywhere from 600 to 800 words.
-That means every word should be carefully chosen to support the central idea of your presentation.
+A five-minute presentation is approximately 700 words long.
+The average person speaks 120 to 160 words a minute, which means the average five-minute presentation is 600 to 800 words.

 When constructing a longer presentation, you might be more concerned about transitions and keeping the audience engaged with more extensive narrative elements.